sc0ty/gdb-vimview/README.md

 ### Configuration
 Gdb settings available:
  - `set vimview-server [name]` - change vim server name to use, default is `gdb`
- - `set vimview-onstop [on/off]` - show current position in vim whenever debugging stops
+ - `set vimview-onstop [on/off/auto]` - show current position in vim whenever debugging stops; if sets to `auto` it will be activated only when `VIMSERVER` variable is set
- - `set vimview-onprompt [on/off]` - show position on every prompt print (only when position was updated); it could interfere with other plugins that tries to hook prompt
+ - `set vimview-onprompt [on/off/auto]` - show position on every prompt print (only when position was updated); if sets to `auto` it will be activated only when `VIMSERVER` variable is set; it could interfere with other plugins that tries to hook prompt

+Environment variables:
+ - `VIMSERVER` - sets the server name, it is read only when this plugin is sourced

 Convenience variables (to be used with other commands, e.g `print $vw()`):
  - `$vw()` - word under vim cursor